dezren39/FightGame/README.md

-Title: Fight Game
+#Fight Game<br>
-Author: Drewry Pope
+Author: Drewry Pope<br>
-Date: 12/22/2016
+Date: 12/22/2016<br>
-Version: 1.01
+Version: 1.01<br>
 Description: This is a simple game ran with javascript prompts and w/ basic
              ouput displayed of the game's status.
-It can be played with one or two players and is based around 5 moves:
-             Evade, Parry, Punch, Stab, and Slash.
+It can be played with one or two players and is based around 5 moves: Evade, Parry, Punch, Stab, and Slash.
+Below is part of the digital documentation that I made in preparation of coding the Fight Game program.

----
-  1. Nouns and Verbs
+##  1. Nouns and Verbs

     Problem Statement:
       Create a game that accepts one or two players names and lets them compete in a simulated fight.
 After receiving their names, it then accepts one of multiple fighting moves from each player.
 The player's chosen moves and